WarriorRocker/FlashPath/FP95/README.md

-# FlashPath Windows 95 Bootdisk
+# FlashPath Windows 95 BootDisk
 Boot a PC with no hard drive or CD-ROM to Windows 95 with only a floppy disk drive and FlashPath adapter.

 ## Theory of Operation